AAIR-lab/ATAM/README.md

     def get_next(self, flag):
             flag: This is a boolean variable indicating whether the framework is in model update mode or not.
-        This method method is called by the framework everytime a new value is required.
+        This method method is called by the framework every time a new value is required.
 It should return a new value when called.

     def reset(self):
         This method should reset the current state of the iterator to yield values from the first value.